I left a job at a local newspaper to immerse myself in the cycling industry seven years ago.

 The initial video produced by ‘Hambini’ was deleted, by YouTube, for harassment.

-The comeback video included substantial inaccuracies and led to a flood of abusive messages being sent to me.
+The video led to a flood of abusive messages being sent to me.
 Most of the messages shared a very similar language, with repeated use of words that are commonly associated with the Incel social media ‘movement’.
-From an anthropological point of view, the comments were pretty interesting, I was either “a whore sleeping her way to the top” (ha!), a “silly girl”… or a “feminazi ruining the industry for hard working women” (according to men, women I know said thanks for speaking up for them).
+From an anthropological point of view, the comments were pretty interesting, I was either “a whore sleeping her way to the top” (ha! hilarious if you know the bike industry even a little bit), a “silly girl”… or a “feminazi ruining the industry for hard working women” (according to men, several young women I know said thanks for speaking up and hopefully improving things for future generations).
 These polarised and stereotypical views certainly suggest we have a long way to go for equality.

 ‘Hambini’ also claimed to have zoomed in on my rides, videoing them so he could take note of where I had stopped – before sharing images of routes to his followers, which is where it all became less “interesting” and more concerning.

-I won’t discuss involvement of authorities in detail, though I’m aware ‘Hambini’ has chosen to share more inaccuracy.
-Police don’t visit a person’s home to tell them ‘charges’ have been dropped, but they do visit to hand out a verbal warning, which can be used in future as part of a formal caution.
-Further character reference here.
+I won’t discuss the involvement of authorities in detail, though I’m aware ‘Hambini’ has chosen to share more inaccuracy.
+Police don’t visit a person’s home to tell them ‘charges’ have been dropped, but they do visit to hand out a verbal warning, which can be used in the future as part of a formal caution.
+Further character references here, here, here.

-Regarding accusations leveled at me, well, quite obviously the ‘police’ are not concerned about me cycling past my husband, holding a phone – before sharing the caption: “Weekend in sight guys.
+Regarding accusations leveled at me around breaking Covid guidelines, judge for yourself if you see an issue with me cycling past my husband (who lives in my home), holding a phone – before sharing the caption: “Weekend in sight guys.
 Enjoy it, stay safe, no risks, no groups,” plus additional pleas for people to follow guidelines so that cycling would continue to be allowed outside.

 The initial video discussed an aero testing video I produced with Cycling Weekly.
 Hambini disagreed with the method employed by the expert we chose to assist us.
 Like any journalist, I love speaking to reliable experts (for example, those publishing under a verifiable name, and with a trustable reputation), and discussing their opinions.
 It’s very normal for experts to disagree – that’s called critiquing and it’s how we progress and learn as a human race.
 But I believe that this conversation needs to be honest and respectful for it to be useful or meaningful for anyone involved.